-If you are selecting a cutter for slotting or light plunge entry, you can also check our carbide 2 フルートエンドミル product page.
+If you need a cutter for aluminum slotting, light plunge entry, or soft-material CNC machining, 私たちのこともチェックしてください 2 フルートエンドミル product page.

 Why Can a 2 Flute End Mill Plunge Cut?

-あ 2 flute end mill has larger flute space than many higher-flute tools.
+あ 2 flute end mill has more flute space than many higher-flute tools.
 Because of this, chips can leave the cutting zone more easily during plunge entry and slotting.
-This is especially useful in softer materials that produce larger chips and are more likely to clog the cutting area.

 Another important factor is tool geometry.
 In most cases, a center-cutting end mill is required for plunge cutting.
 Without proper center-cutting geometry, the tool may not enter the material safely or smoothly.

-加えて, a 2 flute tool often creates lower cutting load in many plunge applications.
-As a result, it is commonly used for controlled plunge entry in aluminum and other soft materials.
-If you want to learn more about common applications, you can also read our what is a 2 flute end mill used for guide.
+加えて, a 2 flute tool often creates lower cutting load in many plunge applications. 結果として, it is commonly used for controlled plunge entry in aluminum and other soft materials.
+If you want to learn more about common applications, you can also read our what is a 2 flute end mill used for ガイド.

-Best Materials and Uses for Plunge Cutting With a 2 フルートエンドミル
+Best Materials for Plunge Cutting With a 2 フルートエンドミル

 あ 2 flute end mill is usually a practical choice for plunge cutting when the material is: